greums/logging-slackhandler/README.rst

 Usage
 -----

-The following example shows how to send message to a Slack Incoming Webhooks:
+This module provides additionals handler, formatter and filter for the logging package, so you can send Python log records to a Slack Incoming Webhook.

 .. code-block:: python

     import logging
-    from SlackLogger import SlackHandler, SlackFormatter
+    from SlackLogger import SlackHandler, SlackFormatter, SlackFilter

     logger = logging.getLogger(__name__)
-    logger.setLevel(logging.INFO)
+    logger.setLevel(logging.DEBUG)

     slack_handler = SlackHandler('YOUR_WEBHOOK_URL')
     slack_handler.setFormatter(SlackFormatter())

     logger.addHandler(slack_handler)

+    logger.info('This is an info message')

+    logger.addFilter(SlackFilter())

+    logger.debug('This is a debug message')
-    logger.info('Hi there!')
+    logger.info('Hi there!', extra={'slack': True})

 License
 -------